-This map is a historical-geographical visualisation of England's administrative divisions known as hundreds and wapentakes, showing how they evolved from the Domesday Book era (11th century) to the 19th century.
+The attached map of England is a historical-geographical visualisation of England's administrative divisions known as hundreds and wapentakes, showing how they evolved from the Domesday Book era (11th century) to the 19th century.

 What Are Hundreds and Wapentakes?